Portugal yields slip near 7-month lows ahead of ratings report

 Portugal's 10-year yield premium over benchmark Germany has fallen almost one percentage point since the end of December to 355 basis points, a far cry from more than 1,500 basis points at the height of its debt crisis in early 2012.

 The cost of insuring against a Portuguese default has also collapsed from eye-watering levels two years ago.
-It now costs $290,000 annually to buy $10 million of protection against a Portuguese default using a five-year credit default swap contract.
-It cost $1.5 million two years ago, according to CDS prices from provider Markit.
+It now costs $290,000 annually to buy $10 million of protection against a Portuguese default using a five-year credit default swap contract, compared with $1.5 million two years ago, according to CDS prices from provider Markit.

 "Portugal is not Ireland.
 It still in our view has a lot more reforms to do to become as flexible and open an economy as Ireland," said Justin Knight, a strategist at UBS.